Hearing Care Is Health Care!

 Adult Hearing Evaluations

-During the air conduction test you will sit in a quiet booth wearing headphones.
-Tones will be played into each ear of the headphone.
-You will be asked to indicate when you hear a tone in each ear by pressing a button or raising your hand, and the audiologist will determine the softest tones you can hear.
+Air Conduction: During the air conduction test, the patient will sit in a quiet booth wearing headphones.
+Tones will be played into each ear of the headphone. the patient will then be asked to indicate when a tone is heard by pressing a button or raising their hand, and the audiologist will determine (based on the response) the softest tones the patient is able to hear.

-In a bone conduction test, a device is placed behind your ear instead of headphones.
-This device uses vibration to send tones straight to your inner ear, bypassing the outer and middle ear.
-Similar to the air conduction test, you will indicate when you hear a tone.
+Bone Conduction: A device is placed behind the ear instead of headphones.
+This device uses vibration to send tones straight to the inner ear, bypassing the outer and middle ear.
+Similar to the air conduction test, the patient will indicate when a tone is heard.

-In speech testing, you will be asked to repeat a series of single words, to determine both the softest levels at which you can hear them, and how clearly you can hear them when they are presented at a comfortable volume.
+Speech Evaluation: A patient will be asked to repeat a series of single words, to determine both the softest levels at which they can be heard, and how clearly they can be heard when they are presented at a comfortable volume.

 Pediatric Hearing Evaluations

 We test the hearing of newborns through adolescence with a variety of testing techniques.
 Testing usually takes 45-60 minutes per child.

 The ABR test is used for newborns through 6 months of age.
 It is an electroacoustic test which measures the response of the hearing (auditory) nerve.
 Sensors are placed on the child’s forehead and behind each ear, and small earphones are placed in the ears.
 Sounds will be played through the earphones and the response of the auditory nerve is measured to determine the child’s hearing levels.